Two Day Trade?

 Right now, I’m feeling like I’m stuck between a rock and a hard place.
 I took two small trades, which if they work, might only go for two days.

 The SPY is near all-time highs as it keeps bumping along the Daily 50 SMA.
 On the surface, this should be fine, but I just am not getting the sense of strength around the market.
-It’s an odd push and pull because the SPY is up and many names are at double bottoms, which if these formations hold then we could see some upside.
-However, we need to keep in mind that if the SPY rolls over to the downside, these double bottom patterns could break lower and let some flood gates open.
+It’s an odd push and pulls because the SPY is up and many names are at double bottoms, which if these formations hold then we could see some upside.
+However, we need to keep in mind that if the SPY rolls over to the downside, these double bottom patterns could break lower and let some floodgates open.

 The trades I decided to take are extended to the downside, at double bottom support, and have begun to use MA’s on lower time frames for support.
 If these work and the market holds up for the week, then we could get a two-day bounce to some overhead resistance such as a major moving average.